-Lassonde Industries Inc.

-Chair of the Audit Committee

-Member of the Human Ressources and Compensation Committee

-Member of the Corporate Governance Committee
+Lassonde Industries Inc. Chair of the Audit Committee Member of the Corporate Governance Committee

-Shares held Value of shares 1 DSUs held Market value of DSUs 2 Total value of shares and DSUs held Minimum holding requirement met (V) or time limit to meet 1,000 Class B Shares \$30,450 20,202 \$591,111 \$621,561 ٧
+Shares held held shares 1 held Market value of DSUs 2 Total value of shares and DSUs held Minimum holding requirement met (√) or time limit to meet 1,000 Class B Shares \$797,684 \$828,874 V

-- 1. Being the greater of the total purchase price or the weighted average price of the shares on December 31, 2022 as defined in the Policy regarding minimum shareholding by directors. - 2.
-As defined in the Directors' DSU Plan.
+1. Being the greater of the total purchase price or the weighted average price of the shares on December 31, 2023 as defined in the Policy regarding minimum shareholding by directors.

-Independent Director since 2019 Age: 62 Mont-Tremblant Québec (Canada)
+Independent Director since 2019 Age: 63 Mont-Tremblant Québec (Canada)